1926–27 NHL season: League business

 At the September 25, 1926, NHL meeting, the Chicago Black Hawks, Detroit Cougars and New York Rangers were added to the league.
 The Hughes consortium proceeded with the purchase of the Cougars and the franchise, while the Chicago franchise instead went to Frederic McLaughlin, who took over the deal from Huntwick on June 1.
 The NHL's second franchise in New York City went to the Madison Square Garden syndicate of John S. Hammond.
+Both Detroit and Chicago had not begun construction on arenas.
+Detroit would play in Windsor, Ontario at the Border Cities Arena, while the Black Hawks played at the Chicago Coliseum.

 Toronto bought the players of the Saskatoon franchise separately, and Montreal claimed George Hainsworth.
 The rest of the WHL players would be distributed by a committee of Frank Calder, Leo Dandurand and James Strachan.
-The former WHL players make an impact in the NHL.
-The top scorer is Bill Cook, the top goalie is George Hainsworth, and defenceman Herb Gardiner is the league MVP.
+The former WHL players made an impact in the NHL.
+The top scorer was Bill Cook, the top goalie was George Hainsworth, and defenceman Herb Gardiner was the league MVP.

 A special meeting was held on October 26 at which the NHL was split into the Canadian and American divisions.
 It was the first divisional format to be implemented in a major professional North American sports league.
 To balance the divisions, the New York Americans were placed in the Canadian Division.
 With the new divisional alignment came an altered playoff format: the top team from each division would meet the winner of a total-goals series between the second and third place teams from their divisions.
-The winners of those total-goals series would meet in a best-of-five Stanley Cup final.
+The winners of those total-goals series would meet in a best-of-five Stanley Cup Finals.

 The Central Hockey League changed its name to the American Hockey Association.
 The new AHA signed an agreement of co-operation with the NHL, wanting to place itself on an equal footing with the NHL, but non-competitive.
 However, the new AHA placed franchises in Chicago and Detroit, competing with NHL teams.
 The Chicago Cardinals were backed by old nemesis Eddie Livingstone and became a source of friction with the NHL.
 Calder declared that several of the Cardinals' players were illegally signed and broke off the agreement with the AHA.
 The AHA could not compete with the NHL and the Detroit franchise folded in December, and the Chicago franchise folded in March.
 The AHA then signed another cooperation agreement with the NHL and forced Livingstone out.

-The Toronto St. Patricks were sold in mid-season to a syndicate headed by Conn Smythe for $160,000.
-The club is renamed the Toronto Maple Leafs.
-However, the NHL ruled that the team had to use the name St. Patricks until the end of the 1926–27 season or the team's players would become free agents, as they were under contract as the St. Pats.
-They became the Maple Leafs the following season.